rt-heroku/mule-heroku-buildpack/README.md

 Additionally you can also go into the `Settings` tab of your app in Heroku and enter those values in the `Config Vars` section.

-## Deploy Runtime to Heroku
+## Deploy Mule Apps and Runtime to Heroku

+This buildpack only needs the deployment or `jar` files from your Mule Project.
+You can deploy as many Mule apps as you want so simply put them in the root folder of your HEROKU_APP and push them to Heroku with the CLI.

 ```
     git add .
     git commit -m "Heroku deployment"
-    git push heroku master
+    git push heroku main
 ```

 The Java Heap Size for the Mule Runtime is set to 512MB by default in the `conf\wrapper.conf` file.
 The first deployment may fail sporadically, but you can scale up to an instance with more than 1GB of RAM.
+It is recommended to run the runtime in at least a Performance-M dyno so you don't encounter any problems.
+You can find more information in [Dyno Types] (https://devcenter.heroku.com/articles/dyno-types)
 You can do so with the following command:

 ```
 heroku ps:scale web=1:performance-m